Glossary

 Our product that verifies a user by comparing your customer's name with bank records, then assigning a match_score.

-VRP commercial
+commercial VRP

 Variable recurring payments (VRPs) made between consumers and businesses.

-VRP sweeping
+sweeping VRP

 A type of variable recurring payment (VRP) enabled by a legal provision called sweeping, which enables some third party providers to make payments between accounts owned by the same user.